lambdaclass/consensus-workbench/README.md

 # Consensus workbench
 Proof of concept Rust implementations for various distributed systems protocols.

-## Example usage

-    # run a single-node server
-    cargo run --bin single_node

-    # on a separate shell, send key/value commands to the server
-    cargo run --bin client -- set v1 hello cargo run --bin client -- get v1

-The default log level is `INFO`, to change it set the `RUST_LOG` environment variable before running.
-Possible values are `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG` and `TRACE`.

-See the specific implementation directories for details on how to run each of them.

-## Implementations

 Each sub-directory contains an implementation of a key/value store with specific replication or consensus strategies.

 1. [Single node server](/src/single_node)